1750 hectares, 17.5 km2 Permit #PR 19-000200

 rich, yielding up to ten separate and discrete new surface showings in just ten man-days,

 including high grade up to 32 g/t.
 Maun is permitted and ready for more intensive prospecting,

-trenching and ground IP, with drilling tentatively scheduled for winter, 2021.
+trenching and ground IP, with IP tentatively scheduled for spring 2022.

 MAUN LAKE AREA

 New Athona trench

 Maun Lake Area - Kowkash/Tashota Belt – 40km north of Nakina